binsec/binsec.github.io/nutshells/tosem-23.md

 ## Motivation

+Fuzzing refers to a process of repeatedly running a program with automatically generated inputs to trigger faults.
+The usual motive is to detect bugs as early as possible, before they cause failures or get exploited as vulnerabilities in production.
+Fuzzers are reported to have discovered many new [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) software vulnerabilities within a wide range of applications in the recent years.

-Fuzzing is an effective software testing method that discovers bugs by feeding target applications with (usually a massive amount of) automatically generated inputs.
-Many state of-art fuzzers use branch coverage as a feedback metric to guide the fuzzing process.
-The fuzzer retains inputs for further mutation only if branch coverage is increased.
-However, branch coverage only provides a shallow sampling of program behaviours and hence may discard inputs that might be interesting to mutate.
-This work aims at taking advantage of the large body of research over defining finer-grained code coverage metrics (such as mutation coverage) and make these metrics easily available as better proxies to select interesting inputs for mutation.
+ Many state of-art fuzzers use branch coverage as a feedback metric to guide the generation of inputs.
+The fuzzer retains inputs for further mutation only if they increase the coverage count of branches in the control-flow graph of the target program.
+In the same time, code analyses help finding inputs covering the branches that have a low triggering probability.

+ However, branch coverage provides a shallow sampling of program behaviours and hence may discard inputs that might be interesting to mutate.
+To solve this issue, the software testing community has defined standard coverage metrics that are finer-grained than simply counting branches.
+Yet, the fuzzing community has just started to investigate ways to support some specific finer-grained metrics within specific fuzzers, and the general ability of these fine-grained metrics to improve fuzzing guidance remains unknown.

+In this work, we intend to challenge the position of branch coverage as the de facto guidance metric for fuzzing, and evaluate how much using a finer-grained metric for guidance would improve fuzzers.
+In particular, we want to avoid digging into the internals of every fuzzer implementation to extend them with ad hoc support for every additional metric, but provide instead an out-of-the-box and generic runtime guidance mechanism for existing fuzzers, which could be used to support most fine-grained metrics and beyond.

-## Our proposal
+## Proposal

+TOREWRITE

 Let us consider the following code snippet on how our approach can make a state-of-the-art fuzzer (based on branch coverage) support a fine-grained coverage metric out-of-the-box (without changing the fuzzer), by transforming the code of the program under test.
 ```c